AlexMenor/noclify/README.md

 ## How it works
 There are three pieces working together here:
 1. Telegram's bot API
-2. A Cloudflare worker (whose code is under the `worker` folder)
+2. Cloudflare worker (whose code is under the `worker` folder)
-3. The CLI (whose code is under the `cli` folder and published in npm)
+3. CLI (whose code is under the `cli` folder and published in NPM)

 When you use the bot the first time it generates a key for you that saves together with your chat id in Cloudflare Worker KV.

 The CLI executes whatever command you put after `noclify` and when it ends notifies the worker with your key and some metadata. __Note: If the task lasts less than 4 seconds it won't notify anything, because you are probably there anyway.__

-The worker finds your chat id given that key and sends the message to the Telegram API.
+The worker finds your chat id given the key and sends the message to the Telegram API.